JohnMellaley/unicorn_attractor/README.md

   - Quantity must be filled in or will get an error

 - Add Feature Page.
-  - Once Name description is added but will be added
+  - Once Name and description is added, feature will be added
   - Error displayed if no name or description

 - Cart